xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 # Create a customer attribute source and upload the data file

-Create the customer attribute source and upload the data.
+Create the customer attribute source (CSV and FIN files) and upload the data.
 You can activate the data source when you are ready.
 After the data source is active, share the attribute data to Analytics and Target.

 ## Customer attributes workflow {#concept_BF0AF88E9EF841219ED4D10754CD7154}